 - The General Subaccount is comprised of collections of transition charges remitted to the trustee's administrative agent by the servicer with respect to the transition bonds.
 These amounts accumulate in the General Subaccount until they are transferred from the General Subaccount on each transition bond payment date.
-The General Subaccount had a balance of \$88.2 million at December 31, 2006. - The Excess Funds Subaccount is maintained for the purpose of holding any collected transition charges and earnings on amounts in the collection account (other than earnings on amounts allocated to the Capital Subaccount) not otherwise used on the payment dates of the transition bonds for payment of principal, interest, fees or expenses, or for funding the Capital Subaccount.
-The Excess Funds Subaccount had a balance of \$1.9 million at December 31, 2006. - The Capital Subaccount received a deposit of approximately \$9.3 million (0.5% of the initial principal amount of the transition bonds) on the date of issuance of the transition bonds.
+The General Subaccount had a balance of \$88.2 million and \$90.6 million at December 31, 2006 and 2007, respectively. - The Excess Funds Subaccount is maintained for the purpose of holding any collected transition charges and earnings on amounts in the collection account (other than earnings on amounts allocated to the Capital Subaccount) not otherwise used on the payment dates of the transition bonds for payment of principal, interest, fees or expenses, or for funding the Capital Subaccount.
+The Excess Funds Subaccount had a balance of \$1.9 million and \$7.3 million at December 31, 2006 and 2007, respectively. - The Capital Subaccount received a deposit of approximately \$9.3 million (0.5% of the initial principal amount of the transition bonds) on the date of issuance of the transition bonds.
 CenterPoint Houston contributed this amount to the Company.
 If amounts available in the General and Excess Funds Subaccounts are not sufficient on any payment date to make scheduled payments on the transition bonds and payments of certain fees and expenses, the trustee's administrative agent will draw on amounts in the Capital Subaccount.
-As of December 31, 2006, the Capital Subaccount had a balance of \$9.5 million and is classified as Restricted Funds in the Balance Sheets.
+As of both December 31, 2006 and 2007, the Capital Subaccount had a balance of \$9.5 million and is classified as Restricted Funds in the Balance Sheets.

-As of December 31, 2006, cash deposits provided by retail electric providers totaled \$23.7 million and are classified as Restricted Funds in the Balance Sheets.
+As of December 31, 2006 and 2007, cash deposits provided by retail electric providers (REPs) totaled \$23.7 million and \$24.7 million, respectively, and are classified as Restricted Funds in the Balance Sheets.